syj63016/Machine-Learning/README.md

 # Machine learning algorithm in Python
 Hi, all!
 Here is the place for me to code some basic and classic machine learning algorithm in Python from scratch.
+Just for fun!!!